 “Anyone who seeks advice and mentions difficulties in a relationship, or who is considering or is recently separated could be really well supported by some early financial advice, and for financial advisors to ensure that there is appropriate legal advice or information available too.”

 Financial Advice When Divorcing: Early Intervention

-Laura Sherlock is a Family Lawyer at Stephen Rimmer LLP (Chartered Legal Executive Advocate) and a Family Mediator.
-As a lawyer, she predominantly advises couples who are separating or considering, cohabitants, spouses and civil partners.
+Julia Warnes is a Family Mediator at Sussex Peaceful Solutions.
+As a Mediator, she predominantly advises couples who are separating or considering separation, cohabitants, spouses and civil partners.